The client doesn't check for an active connection on its own, and instead relies on the network API response.

 No connection at the moment the request is sent.
 This status is returned immediately to the calling API through a callback.

 This status code is returned when the subscriber get’s a non 200 HTTP response code from the server.

-This status is exclusive to Vue V4 and indicates that browser reported network stability and the SDK was instructed to reconnect.
-This status is going to be the first status fired after a connectivity disruption.
+This status is exclusive to Vue V4 and indicates that the browser reported network stability and the SDK was instructed to reconnect.
+This status is the first status fired after a connectivity disruption.

-This status is exclusive to Vue V4 and indicates that the browser reported network instability and the SDK will lose connection to the host.
-This status will be fired, but there are no guarantees on the chain of events (subscribe may timeout first) depending on the browser.
+This status is exclusive to Vue V4 and indicates that the browser reported network instability and the SDK has lost its connection to the host.
+This status is fired, but there are no guarantees on the chain of events (for example, the subscribe may time out first); in this situation, everything is dependent on the browser.

 PNNetworkIssuesCategory which can be generated in the middle of client lifecycle while it subscribed to real-time data channels.